What is a Business Analyst?

 NOTE: As mentioned, SQL knowledge is a much sought-after skill for business analysts.
 SQL is a key language utilized for managing data held in RDBMS or relational database systems.
 Business analysts might not require the same level of SQL knowledge as, say, an analyst would, but a basic understanding of its concept, capabilities and basic functions is essential.

-The Duties of a Business Analyst:
+The Job of a Business Analyst:

 - Documenting and translating customer business functions and processes.